 Figure 7.
-Level of COVID-19 disease incidence does not substantially predict future spending on financial administration.
+Lower COVID-19 disease incidence is associated with a greater net likelihood of increasing spending, but only among lower population localities.
 Each bar shows, by disease incidence and population size, the difference in likelihoods (or "net likelihood") that annual spending increases versus decreases.